thomas-pegot/camera_web_server/README.md

 # Camera webserver with motion

 ## Changes
-- esp32motion : enhanced EPZS algorithm accuracy at the cost of computation load.
+- esp32motion : enhanced EPZS algorithm accuracy.
+Now it is possible to choose FFMPEG or MPEG4_AVC version by changing `FFMPEG` value in `esp32-motion/epsz.c`
 - added JPEG decoder :
   - Now it won't load the library from the internal ROM/jpgd.h but instead a custom `jpgd.h` library in development.
   - `jpgd.h` can handle new features, at the moment :